Sarthak2077/Institute-Performance-Insights-PowerBI-Dashboard/README.md

 # CampusIQ Acadlytics: Institute Performance Analysis

 ## 📌 Project Overview
-CampusIQ Analytics is a data analytics project focused on evaluating the performance of an educational institute using real-world styled datasets.
-As per the requirement analyzing institute operations to generate decision-making insights through ETL Power Query and DAX measures as well.
+CampusIQ Analytics is a data analytics project focused on evaluating the performance of an educational institute using real-world styled datasets and as per the requirement analyzing institute operations to generate decision-making insights through ETL Power Query and DAX measures as well.
-The project integrates multiple data sources—student admissions, certificate records, and student queries—to generate meaningful business insights.
+ The purpose is to integrates multiple data sources—student admissions, certificate records, and student queries—to generate meaningful business insights.

-This project demonstrates an end-to-end analytics workflow including data cleaning, transformation, integration, analysis, and visualization using Python, SQL concepts, and Power BI.
+This project demonstrates an end-to-end analytics workflow including data cleaning, transformation, integration, analysis, and visualization using Python, ETL concepts, and Power BI.

 ---